 Estimated CET1 Impact

-To estimate the impact on common equity capital ratios, projections for pre-provision net revenue (PPNR) are generated using the methodology in Hirtle et al (2016).
-For brevity, I do not describe the PPNR projections, but I also match overall revenues over the nine-quarter horizon (they were projected to be $492.3 billion in CCAR 2018).
-Furthermore, the analysis assumes a corporate tax rate of 21 percent and imposes a simple DFAST assumption on bank dividends.
-Under these assumptions, the path of the CET1 ratio under DFAST is depicted in the chart above.
-Under the Federal Reserve’s incurred methodology, I project a peak-to-trough decline in the CET1 ratio of 3.9 percentage points.
-The actual decline in DFAST 2018 was 4.4 percentage points, but my lower estimate reflects the constant balance sheet assumption and the requirement to prefund four quarters of planned common stock dividends instead of nine quarters.
-The results using CECL-based reserves under perfect foresight are represented by the purple line, which shows a peak-to-trough decline in the CET1 ratio of 5.5 percentage points, 1.6 percentage points higher than under the current incurred methodology.
-This is entirely driven by the assumption of perfect foresight since total losses are the same under the two frameworks for calculating allowances on loans.
+To estimate the impact on common equity capital ratios, projections for pre-provision net revenue (PPNR) are generated using the methodology in Hirtle et al. (2015).
+For brevity, I do not describe the PPNR projections, but I also match overall revenues over the nine-quarter horizon (projected to be $492.3 billion in CCAR 2018).
+Furthermore, the analysis assumes a corporate tax rate of 21 percent and eliminates net operating loss carrybacks to account for the changes made in the Tax Cuts and Jobs Act.
+Under these assumptions, the path of the CET1 ratio under DFAST is depicted in this line chart.
+Under the Federal Reserve’s incurred methodology, I project a peak-to-trough decline in the CET1 ratio or the stress capital buffer (SCB) of 3.7 percentage points.
+The actual decline in DFAST 2018 was 4.4 percentage points, but my lower estimate reflects the constant balance sheet assumption and the elimination of prefunding of dividends.
+The results using CECL-based reserves under perfect foresight are represented by the purple line, which shows a SCB of 4.6 percentage points, 0.9 higher than under the current incurred methodology.
+This is entirely driven by the introduction of CECL, since total losses are the same under the two frameworks used to calculate allowances on loans.

 The CECL methodology for accounting for loan losses requires a bank to reserve for expected loan losses over the life of the loan at the time the loan is made.
-After the loan is originated, banks raise the loan loss reserve if the probability of default of the loan increases and vice-versa.
+After the loan is originated, banks raise the loan loss reserve if the probability of default of the loan increases and vice versa.

 They are approximately equal.
-There is also a problem associated with perfect foresight under the FRB incurred methodology as noted on page 69 of the DFAST 2018: Supervisory Stress Test Methodology and Results (June 2018).
-However, the true-up in ALLL is considerably smaller and the Federal Reserve smooths the difference into the provision projection over the nine quarters of the planning horizon.
-In this analysis we smoothed the true-up under the current framework equally over the nine quarters.
+There is also a problem associated with perfect foresight under the FRB incurred methodology, as noted on page 69 of the DFAST 2018: Supervisory Stress Test Methodology and Results (June 2018).
+However, the true-up in ALLL is considerably smaller, and the Federal Reserve smooths the difference into the provision projection over the nine quarters of the planning horizon.
+In this analysis, we smoothed the true-up under the current framework equally over the nine quarters.

 For simplicity, I don’t model trading and counterparty losses and other losses—those are directly deducted from PPNR.
 Also, I assume that trading and counterparty losses are incurred in the first two quarters of the stress horizon.